-Ravishing images and a stand-out central perf by Charlie Chaplin’s grandson James Thierree mark Robinson Savary’s debut feature “Bye Bye Blackbird.”
+Ravishing images and a stand-out central perf by Charlie Chaplin’s grandson James Thierree mark Gallic helmer Robinson Savary’s debut feature “Bye Bye Blackbird.”
 But beauty alone can’t connect scenes too tableau-like for the narrative’s own good.
-Pic is more a fest item than a theatrical prospect, though cult status may accrue thanks to overall stylization.
+Mostly shot within a lovingly-crafted early 20th-century big top, the tale of an aerial acrobat’s tragic passion greatly benefits from d.p.
+Christophe Beaucarne’s richly-textured lensing and Savary’s attention to detail.
+Winner of several prizes at Taormina, pic is more a fest item than a theatrical prospect, though cult status may accrue thanks to overall stylization.

 Beautifully composed opening resembles the painted backdrops of early talkies, with two construction workers on a beam dangling high above a muted industrial city.
 Josef (Thierree) playfully walks along while his friend dozes, until a sudden move sends his colleague to his death.